Availment of the 105-Day Expanded Maternity Leave Under Republic Act 11210 FAQs

 Extended maternity leave

-In case of livebirth, a female public sector worker may also avail of the additional 30 days of maternity leave without pay, or use her earned sick leave credits for extended leave with pay.
+In the case of live birth, a female public sector worker may also avail of the additional 30 days of maternity leave without pay or use her earned sick leave credits for extended leave with pay.
 Vacation leave credits may also be used if sick leave credits are not sufficient.
-The extended maternity leave without pay shall not be considered as a gap in the service.
+Extended maternity leave without pay shall not be considered as a gap in the service.

 Manner of payment and taxability